 What Should You Do for Minor Dog Stomach Noises?

 If stomach noises are not a serious concern, there is no need to worry.
 You can do certain things to stop these noises.
-The most important factor is giving an upset stomach some time.
+The most important factor is giving an upset stomach sometimes.
 When you give the digestive system a lot of time, it will correct itself.
 Also, avoid those things that can make the stomach condition worse.

 Dietary Changes To Make

 The advice above is only if the condition is not severe.
-If you notice any additional symptoms along with the stomach noises, see your vet.
+If you notice any additional symptoms along with stomach noises, see your vet.

 A diagnosis by the veterinarian is necessary before performing any treatment at home.